rish-singhal/ExpressionParser/README.md

-The Expression Parser is a CLI tool which supports arithmetic expressions which consists of digits `0-9` and binary operations `+, *, /, -` with support for `parentheses` with error handling.
+The Expression Parser is a CLI tool which supports arithmetic expressions which consists of digits `0-9` and binary operations `+, *, /, -` with support for `parentheses` and error handling.

 ## Instructions